tiyub/unit-14-LSTM-stock-predictor/unit_14_summary_findings.md

 ## Which window size works best for the model?
 - - -
 To contrast the results windows of 10 and 100 were used.
 A long window made the Closings predictor more accurate holding remarkably to the actual values.
-While the FNG model malfunctioned rendering a flatline at 6000$.
+While the FNG model rendered a flatline below 6000$.
 <br />
 Closings predictor plot, window 10
 ![Closings predictor plot, window 10](Images/bokeh_plot_c_10.png)  <br /><br />